Learn more about travel to, from and within Italy thanks to the Digital Green Certificate, and what the Green Pass lets you do

 Over the past few weeks the European Union has been swiftly working to devise a plan to begin re-opening up the bloc for free movement and travel, including tourism, after battling three waves of Covid-19.
 There is, indeed, a light at the end of the tunnel, but what does all of this mean?
 How will it affect travel to, from, and within Italy?
 Will movement actually be free?
 It’s a bit complicated, but the solution the E.U. is proposing is the rollout of the so-called vaccination passport, referred to as the “Green Pass” or “Digital Green Certificate”.
-Although this “Green Pass” does not exist yet, the European Commission has prepared a set of guidelines and trials have begun throughout the E.U., including here in Italy.
+The issue of a Green Pass common amongst all the countries apart of the bloc will allow free border crossing and go live starting as early as July 1.

 - Have received both doses of the Covid-19 Vaccine or have been vaccinated with Johnson & Johnson’s single-dose serum